OutSystems/docs-bestpractices/src/performance/data/hot-cache.md

 ---
 summary: Learn how to optimize data for your use cases, pre-digesting for hot business processes.
 tags: architecture; hot-cache
+en_title: Optimize Data For Your Use Cases Using Hot Cache
 ---

 # Optimize Data For Your Use Cases Using Hot Cache